 Impact

-Writing copy that has impact helps to engage and influence your target audience.
-Keeping your words to the bare minimum creates the best impact.
-Too much waffle loses them.
+Writing impactful copy helps to engage and influence your target audience.
+For this, keep your words to the bare minimum and use power words for the best impact.
+Too much waffle may lose them.

 Newsletter